Important Car Rental Tips in Iceland

 Is an International Driving Permit required?

 To rent a car in Iceland, you need a valid driver’s license.
-An International Driving Permit is not required in this country, where practically everyone speaks acceptable English.
+An International Driving Permit is not required in Iceland, where practically everyone speaks acceptable English.
 Making it easy for just about anyone to rent a car in Iceland.

 Select the appropriate vehicle.